nogurtMon/pgMaps/README.md

 Includes table management tools to optimize tiling performance and scripts to import GeoJSON, Shapefile (.shp), CSV, KML, GeoPackage, ArcGIS Feature Servers and other spatial formats directly into PostGIS.

-This is a free and open-source software that you can run locally or self host on Docker or Vercel.
+PostGIS Frontend is free and open-source software that you can run locally or self host on Docker or Vercel.

 ## Features